jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 The first layer is the absolute minimum Encircle must contain.
 In the second layer you build up a generic version of it, but it’s still described in a way, you couldn’t describe it in Encircle itself.
 The third layer is programmed in a way, you could program it in an Encircle programming environment.
 So this layer could be reprogrammed in an Encircle programming environment.

-The bottom layers will only contain the absolute base of the systematics of Encircle: Encircle in its most primitive form, just enough to redescribe it.
+The bottom layers might only contain the absolute base of the systematics of Encircle: Encircle in its most primitive form, just enough to redescribe it.
 All the extensions are added to the top layer, which can be reprogrammed within the Encircle programming environment.

 In theory, you could directly program the running programming environment.
 So in realtime you are programming the program you are programming in.
 Very cool, but not very practical, because if you mess up the program, you have also directly messed up the environment you were programming in.
 So you are going to want to use an older version of the programming environment, to make a new version with.
 The new programming environment can replace the older version.
 So you can reprogram the topmost layer within Encircle itself.

-A part of Encircle will never be reprogrammed within itself.
+A part of Encircle might never be reprogrammed within itself.
 In experiment 0.9, the generator-version, the generator itself was also never regenerated, only the part with which you describe a program.
 The absolute base of Encircle might always be ‘hand written’.

 ### Layer 4: The ggg-Layer